 Acceptance always relates to Change, especially negative Change (e.g., a loss of a loved one, a break-up, a job dismissal, losing treasured possessions).
 Humans have a habit of resisting and fighting Change.
 Hence, these 5 DABDA steps also apply to Change: Denial, Anger, Bargaining, Depression and Acceptance.

 My 27 February 2017 blog, The process of Change, explains Why acceptance is so difficult.
 Acceptance is not the final step for embracing Change.
 Three more steps follow Acceptance: believing, willpower and faith.
-Willpower is required for execution of Change.
-Faith brings enduring willpower.
-However, believing (in Change) is the hardest part of all.
+Willpower is required for executing Change.
+Faith brings long-lasting willpower.
+However, believing in Change is the hardest part of all.

 0 Comments